Deep Cycle Batteries

 - Increased charge cycle life

-Batteries can explode if a malfunction occurs or by misuse by humans such as trying to recharge a non rechargeable battery or causing a short circuit.
-Explosions are likely to happen when a short circuit makes a large electrical current, the risk of an explosion is also due to the presence of hydrogen gas exploding after being ignited by a spark or other ignition source or simply a build up of gas pressure due to a faulty or block release valve.
+Batteries can explode if a malfunction occurs or by misuse by humans such as trying to recharge a non-rechargeable battery or causing a short circuit.
+Explosions are likely to happen when a short circuit makes a large electrical current, the risk of an explosion is also due to the presence of hydrogen gas exploding after being ignited by a spark or other ignition source or merely a build-up of gas pressure due to a faulty or block release valve.